joshukraine/linux-bootstrap/README.md

-# My Dotfiles for Linux Desktop
+# Linux Bootstrap

-These are my dotfiles and general system preferences adapted for Debian-type Linux systems.
+The purpose of this script is to provision a new machine running a fresh install of Ubuntu or other Debian-type Linux system.
+It includes the software, dotfiles, and general preference I use for web development.
+The command line environment is based on zsh, vim and tmux.
 This setup is intended for a personal development machine, not a web-facing server.

-&#9657; **Want basic dotfiles for a headless Linux server?
-Check out [My Dotfiles for Linux Server](https://github.com/joshukraine/linux-server)**

 &#9657; **Running OS X?
-Check out [My Dotfiles for OS X](https://github.com/joshukraine/dotfiles).**
+Check out [Mac Bootstrap](https://github.com/joshukraine/mac-bootstrap).**

 ### Supported distros